tekore/Aws/README.md

 ```

 ## Issues
 - If there is no availabilty for the selected zone the terraform build will fail instead of using an available instance.
-This will be included in a future push.
+Functionality for terraform to use only available instances will be included in a future push.

 ## Maintainers
 [@Tekore](https://github.com/tekore)